degulati/degulati/README.md

 ### Hi, I'm Dev 👋

 I'm a Master's student at UC San Diego and also completed my Bachelor's at UCSD, where I studied MechE & CS with a focus in robotics.
-I'm currently looking for internship opportunities.
+I'm currently looking for internship opportunities in software engineering and data science.
 Feel free to reach me at degulati@ucsd.edu.

 ### 🔭 I’m currently working on